kmarcie/overwatchhud/README.md

 some of the things i wanted to do in this hud were not possible.

-i tried to make this hud as close as possible to the original overwatch hud.

-i did not add animated backgrounds because it would add to the (already) big filesize. i do not want my hud to be half a gigabyte.
+i tried to make this hud as close as possible to the original overwatch hud. i did not add animated backgrounds because it would add to the (already) big filesize. i do not want my hud to be half a gigabyte.

-one of the things i wanted to do was put in a health bar; but i figured i'd much rather have the buff/hurt overlay.

-if i had the buff/hurt overlay on, the health bar wouldn't work. i have no idea how to implement a health bar and even after trying to copy what mannterface did, i had no success. so i just went with the overlay instead of a health bar.

-i was originally planning to make the backgrounds just overwatch maps, but i decided to stick with TF2 but have the same kinda vibe as the overwatch backgrounds. i had hanamura before, so i kept the vibe of hanamura by going with koth_suijin.

-i used cp_reckoner for the background of the loadout subpanel.

 ![alt tag](http://puu.sh/pXEnu/977413608e.png)
  - jarateking - letting me use his centered targetids
  - blizzard (obviously lol) - creating overwatch and making a really nicely designed interface
  - rawrsor & nokk - helped out with answering some of the questions i had while making this hud
- - humahuma & sentrionic - helped out with references and providing screenshots of certain elements
+ - humahuma & sentrionic - helped out with reference and providing screenshots of certain elements
  - yoshi - helped out with buff/hurt animations
  - omnibombulator - huds.tf & fixed the flare going above the text on the main menu

-ETC

-thanks for using this hud. i put a lot of work into it. :) enjoy!

 CHANGELOG